Skip to main content

 warning

-All authentication options will be completely ignored if the server uses HTTP and not HTTPS.
+All authentication options will be completely ignored if the server uses HTTP and not HTTPS, unless the request is for localhost or 127.0.0.1.
 This is to protect users from accidentally sending credentials in plain text.
+HTTP is only OK, if it's on localhost/127.0.0.1.

 1. Security Schemes